tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 > curl=1.9

-To your surpise, the versions in final docker image got built is: openssl1.1-compat (1.0 old) and wget (1.0 old too).
-What happens here is that docker saw `("RUN apk update") in dockerfile == ("RUN apk update") in docker image` - two command strings equals!
-Then it will pick up the cache and skip actually rebuild this layer , etc run apk update to actuall y update local indexes from remote repo.
-It ends up with old packages info in the local.
-The next insturction `("RUN apk add openssl1.1-compat wget") in dockerfiler != ("RUN apk add openssl1.1-compat") in docker image`, then cache is invlidated and this layer need rebuild hence run apk install with wget version 1.0.
+To your surpise, the versions in the final docker image that got built are openssl1.1-compat (1.0 old) and wget (1.0 old too).
+What happened here is that Docker saw `("RUN apk update") in dockerfile == ("RUN apk update") in docker image` - two command strings equals!
+Then it picked up the cache and skipped actually rebuilding this layer.
+As a result, it didn't run "apk update" to actuall y update local indexes from remote repo.
+It ended up with old and stale packages info in the local.
+The next insturction `("RUN apk add openssl1.1-compat wget") in dockerfiler != ("RUN apk add openssl1.1-compat") in docker image`, then the cache was invalidated, and this layer needed to be rebuilt, hence running apk install with wget version 1.0.

-So if it is just command string literal compare, we could just merge those into one command:
+So if it is just a command string literal compare, we could just merge those two into one command:

 ```diff
 - RUN apk update && apk add openssl1.1-compat
 + RUN apk update && apk add openssl1.1-compat wget
 ```

-Now docker sees *apk update && apk add openssl1.1-compat* != *apk update && apk add openssl1.1-compat wget*, it will invlaidate the cache and rebuild the layer , which is ccalled *cache busting*.
-Now apk update will fetch latest indexes and apk install will install the latest version.
-The version of wget will be  1.9, however the version of openssl1.1-compat is 1.9 too.
-This bump from 1.0 -> 1.9 might accidently break our code and cause some surpises.
+Now, Docker sees *apk update && apk add openssl1.1-compat* != *apk update && apk add openssl1.1-compat wget*, it will invalidate the cache and rebuild the layer, which is called *cache busting*.
+Now apk update will fetch the latest indexes, and apk install will install the latest version.
+The version of wget will be  1.9.
+However, the version of openssl1.1-compat is 1.9 too.
+This bump from 1.0 to 1.9 might accidentally break our code and cause some troubles.

-Rule of thumb is to lock down the version info for packages.
-This is called version pinning, you could search what versions that packages has for that archetcture.
-FOr example, for apk, you could go to [Alpine Linux packages](https://pkgs.alpinelinux.org/packages?name=openssl1.1-compat&branch=edge&repo=&arch=&maintainer=) or *apk search* to look up version informations.
+The rule of thumb is to lock down the version info for packages.
+This is called version pinning, you could search for what versions those packages have for that architecture.
+For example, for apk, you could go  [Alpine Linux packages](https://pkgs.alpinelinux.org/packages?name=openssl1.1-compat&branch=edge&repo=&arch=&maintainer=) or *apk search* to look up version informations.
 For openssl1.1-compat, its version we picked is *[1.1.1t-r0](https://pkgs.alpinelinux.org/flag/community/openssl1.1-compat/1.1.1t-r0)*.

 ```docker
 RUN apk update && apk add openssl1.1-compat=1.1.1t-r0 wget=1.9